MichaelCurrin/python-webserver-quickstarts/README.md

 The library badges above will take you to PyPi if you click them.

-This project includes short scripts for basic webservers in various frameworks.
+This project includes short scripts for basic web servers in various frameworks.
 These can be used as references for comparison or interest.
 They can also be run, after installing server-specific dependencies.

 ## Purpose